 What is happening?

-We are strengthening the Marks Tey railway bridge.
+We are strengthening the A120 Marks Tey railway bridge.

 When and where is this happening?

-Work is due to start in Summer 2013 and is expected to last for 6 weeks.
+Bridge strengthening work is planned to start in January 2014 and is expected to last for 6 weeks.
 The Marks Tey bridge is on the A120 between Braintree and Colchester.

 Why is this happening and what will it cost?

-Following structural assessment of the bridge it has been confirmed that the part of the bridge deck slab needs to be strengthened to take wheel loads from 40 tonne lorries.
-The works cost is estimated to be £400,000.
+Following structural assessment of the bridge it has been confirmed that part of the bridge deck slab needs to be strengthened to take wheel loads from 40 tonne lorries.
+The total scheme cost is approximately £500,000.

 How will the scheme be carried out?

 This scheme is aimed to construct a thicker reinforced concrete slab in the south footway.
-There are currently BT services in the verge which will be diverted to the north verge prior to start of works on site.
+There are currently BT services in the verge which are being diverted to the north verge prior to start of works on site.

 Other works will include white line removal and reinstatement.